dbochicchio/vera-VirtualDevices/README.md

 - For Shelly: ```http://mydevice/light/0?brightness=%s```
 - For a custom device: ```http://mydevice/brigthness?v=%s```

 The %s parameter will be replaced with the desired dimming (0/100) value.
-Leave `http://` or blank if not supported.
+Set to one of the skipped values if not supported (ie: you want to monitor only the value).

 ##### Binary Window Covers/Roller Shutters/Blinds (2.40+)
-If you want to emulate a Window Cover/Roller Shutter/Blind but your device is supporting only ON/OFF commands, simply leave *SetBrightnessURL* to its default (`http://`).
+If you want to emulate a Window Cover/Roller Shutter/Blind but your device is supporting only ON/OFF commands, simply leave *SetBrightnessURL* to one of the skipped values.

 Then go to the device's variable and set *BlindAsSwitch* to 1.
 The device will now work as follows:
 - when position is set to a value between 0 and 50, or down/close buttons are pressed, the switch off command is sent